 General and Specific Wording of Subject Clauses

-A subject can also take the form of a subordinate clause.
+An activity can also be expressed as a subordinate that-clause, which can function as the subject .
 However, this wording can be "heavy" at the front of a sentence.
-More commonly, the clause is changed to a gerund clause ("phrase") which is a nonfinite clause.
+More commonly, the clause is reworded to a gerund clause, a nonfinite clause.

 saves a lot of time.